GabrielReisR/website_grr/content/_index.md

 ---
 title: "Gabriel R. Rodrigues"
-subtitle: "MSc Psychology Student @ UFRGS"
+subtitle: "Master in Psychology @ UFRGS"
 description: "I love understanding new things, extracting information from data and communicating what I learn.